johnvilsack/python-notes/docs/how-to-use-with-ai.md

    2. Save it
    3. Run ```uv run main.py``` in a terminal window

 You just wrote your first program using AI!
+[View our example code](../downloads/scripts/quotes.py)

 ### Real Examples